-Preliminary Film Investigations
+Preliminary Investigations

-You should now familiarize yourself with the operation of the scan table and with the film.
+To start with the preliminary investigations, you should first open the scanned images for the bubble chamber events (the low-resolution images are adequate for this).
 Make sure you know how to read the view, roll and frame numbers.
-Scan some of the film to look at some typical interactions, some of which are described below.
-Sketch those events relevant for the preliminary investigations.
-Answer all specific questions given below.
+Browse through some of the pictures and look for some typical interactions, some of which are described below.
+Sketch all events relevant for the preliminary investigations, and record the location (view-roll-frame, rake).
+Answer all of the questions below.